 In our time, the great question is how we will live in light of the ecological fact that we are bound together in the community of life, one and indivisible.

 Jess Tyrrell is a licensed clinical social worker and psychotherapist, has an interdisciplinary Masters degree in Environmental Humanities and over 21 years of experience in nature connection all over West and Southern Africa and internationally.
 She works as an ecotherapist, is a qualified off-trail mountain leader, a lead guide in white water rafting and a trails guide in some of Namibia's big game environments.

-She works with and consults for various organizations facilitating nature-based mentoring and education, rites of passage and wilderness adventure for teenagers.
+Jess also works with and consults for various organizations facilitating wilderness mentoring and education, rites of passage and nature-based curriculum design.

 The Earth must be seen, not as a collection of objects for our use, but as a communion of subjects of which we are all a part - Thomas Berry